MySQL for PCF Recommended Usage and Limitations

 Redeploying MySQL for PCF for configuration changes or upgrades will result in MySQL being inaccessible to apps for a brief period of time.

-The persistent disk receives and temporarily stores and encrypts MySQL backups.
+The persistent disk receives, temporarily stores and encrypts MySQL backups.
 This results in increased disk usage while backups are being processed.
-For single-node and leader-follower service plans, backups are processed on the MySQL VM.
+For single node and leader-follower service plans, backups are processed on the MySQL VM.
 For highly available (HA) clusters, backups are processed on the jumpbox VM.

 In addition to backups, the persistent disk also stores InnoDB redo logs and binlogs.
 InnoDB redo logs use a static amount of disk size.
 If your app is write-heavy, increase your persistent disk to accommodate the binlogs.

 Use the following table to determine the amount of persistent disk space you need to set when you configure a service plan.
 For instructions for configuring service plans, see Configure Service Plans.

 |Persistent Disk||Modifier for Copied Backups, Compression, and Encryption||InnoDB Redo Logs||Total Disk Size*|

 |Leader-Follower||3||512 MB||3N + 512 MB|

 |HA Cluster Jumpbox||2||2 GB||2N + 2 GB|